jotaen/klog/Specification.md

 ### Summary
-A *summary* is user-provided text for capturing arbitrary information about a *record* or an *entry*.
+A *summary* is user-provided text for capturing arbitrary information about a *record* or an *entry*. *Summaries* are optional.

 #### Record Summary
-The *record summary* MAY appear underneath the *date*.
-It is considered to be associated with the entire *record*.
+The *record summary* is considered to be associated with the entire *record*.

-The *record summary* MAY span multiple lines.
+It MUST appear underneath the *date*, and it MAY span multiple lines.
 Each of its lines MUST NOT start with “blank characters”.

 #### Entry Summary
-An *entry summary* MAY appear behind an *entry*.
-It is considered to be referring to that particular *entry*.
+The *entry summary* is considered to be referring to one particular *entry*.

+It MUST either start on the same line as the *entry*, separated from it by one “space”;
+or it MUST start on the subsequent line.

 The *entry summary* MAY span multiple lines.
 All lines following the *entry* line MUST be indented twice;
 they also MUST NOT only consist of “blank characters”.

-The *entry summary* MUST either start on the same line as the *entry*, separated from it by one “space”;
-or, it MUST start on the subsequent line.

 #### Tag
 The purpose of *tags* is to help categorise *records* and *entries*.